Carnegie Mellon School of Drama

-The Carnegie Mellon School of Drama is a department-level school within the College of Fine Arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.
+The School of Drama is a department-level school within the College of Fine Arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.
 It was founded in 1914.

 The school's undergraduate BFA programs in acting, musical theatre, directing(on hold), design, dramaturgy, and production technology and management majors are considered to be among the top programs in undergraduate conservatory training.
 Its MFA offerings in directing, design, dramatic writing, and production and technology management are also considered to be top graduate programs.
 The School of Drama offers 14-18 events every season on campus, and also presents members of its graduating class in produced showcases in New York City and Los Angeles.